ETHCF/beth/beth-standard.md

 - ETH is forwarded to a hardcoded burn address to eliminate custody risk.
 - Contract holds no ETH; reentrancy is not possible in mint logic.
 - Minting is only possible via payable deposit functions.
+ - ETH may be force-sent to the contract via `SELFDESTRUCT` by external contracts.
+If implemented, `flush()` forwards any such stray ETH to the burn address without minting BETH.
+If not implemented, such ETH remains stranded and is not reflected in `totalBurned()`.

 ### Reference Implementation
 The canonical implementation is provided below and in `src/BETH.sol`.
 It uses OpenZeppelin’s `ERC20` base, hardcodes the Ethereum burn address, and strictly follows this standard.